firstname.lastname@example.org • Heller-Brown Building • 372 • 781-736-3762

 Cathy Burack is a Senior Fellow for Higher Education at the Center for Youth and Communities (CYC) in the Heller School for Social Policy and Management at Brandeis University.
 Prior to coming to Brandeis, Cathy was the Associate Director of the New England Resource Center for Higher Education (NERCHE).

 For the past twenty years Cathy has focused on ways faculty, students and administrators can work together to fulfill the civic missions of their colleges and universities.
 This focus has been on two interrelated areas: access to higher education, especially by students who are among the first in their families to attend; and the ways in which colleges and universities engage with their communities.
-Her work has taken several forms including facilitating Think Tanks for senior campus administrators, co-coordinating and facilitating Wingspread meetings focused on the civic mission of research universities, directing various funded projects including Project Engage, a mini-grants program that supported student, faculty and community research teams working together on a community defined problem, and extensive work with faculty from a wide variety of institutions.
+Her work has taken several forms including facilitating Think Tanks for senior campus administrators, co-coordinating and facilitating national meetings focused on the civic mission of research universities, directing various funded projects that support student, faculty and community representatives working together on a community defined problem, and extensive work with faculty from a wide variety of institutions.